-1. What precautions can help journalists protect devices and communications?
-Discuss.
+- 1. What precautions can help journalists protect their devices?
+Discuss. - 2.
+What are some specific steps journalists can take to protect their communications?

-"Journalism School?: Lessons in security they might not teach at your J-school" Surveillance Self-Defense (June 15, 2017)
+"Journalism School?: Lessons in security they might not teach at your J-school" Surveillance Self-Defense

 This reading covers "Lessons in security they might not teach at your j-school."
 There are 10-linked lessons to protect digital data.
 Select lessons based on course objectives.
 Topics include: